Notify me

 Image from Freepic.
 Details and license here.

-There are other watches with minimal time-displays, but few of them use that creative freedom to explore a choice of aesthetics much beyond the engineering or fine jewelry inherent in conventional watches.
+There are other watches with minimal time-displays, but few of them use that creative freedom to explore a choice of aesthetics much beyond the engineering or fine jewellery inherent in conventional watches.

-In my opinion, UnconstrainedTime watches have a stronger focus on freely chosen aesthetics than most watches, and we are arguably the first conceptual art jewelry based watch brand.
-But then I’m biased 🙂
+In my opinion, UnconstrainedTime watches have a stronger focus on freely chosen aesthetics than most watches, and we are arguably the first conceptual art jewellery based watch brand.
+But then I’m biased 🙂 What do you think, and why?

 If you like our watches, don’t miss the launch . . . subscribe for email notifications.